 Example: (Non-Exempt Hourly Employee/40 Hour Work Week) A District pays its hourly employees at the rate of \$10.00 per hour.
-However, each employee is promised a \$5.00 bonus for each week in which he/she has perfect attendance.
+However, each employee is promised a

+\$5.00 bonus for each week in which he/she has perfect attendance.
 Because this bonus is not "discretionary," it must be included in the employee's total wage earnings for each week in which it is earned in determining the employee's regular rate of pay.
-Assuming an employee receives the bonus in a week during which he/she worked 50 hours, his/her "regular rate" would be calculated as follows: \$500.00 (straight earnings) + 5.00 (bonus) ÷ 50 hours worked = \$10.10.
+Assuming an employee receives the bonus in a week during which he/she worked 50 hours, his/her "regular rate" would be calculated as follows: \$500.00 (straight earnings) + 5.00 (bonus) \div 50 hours worked = \$10.10.
 The employee should be paid an overtime premium equaling one-half times his regular rate (\$10.10 per hour) for each of his ten overtime hours.
 The employee's total weekly earnings may be calculated as follows: \$500 (straight earnings) + (10 overtime hours x $\frac{1}{2}$ x \$10.10 = \$50.50) + (\$5.00 bonus) = \$555.50 total weekly earnings.

 Only bonuses that are completely discretionary and not paid pursuant to any prior agreement or arrangement, such as a holiday bonus, may be excluded from the regular rate computation.
-29 C.F.R. §§ 778.211-778.212.
 Discretionary bonuses that are given on a regular basis may appear to be part of the employee's regular pay and pose problems in the event of an employee complaint and/or a Wage and Hour Division investigation.
 Thus, discretionary bonuses should be used with caution and only given if the employer has a written policy clearly stating that the bonuses are not guaranteed and may be discontinued at any time.
-29 C.F.R. § 778.211(b).

 Despite the general exclusion of expense reimbursement from the regular rate calculation, per diem payments to non-exempt employees, such as travel and temporary living expenses, must be included in the regular rate if the per diem is not reasonably related to expenses incurred by the employee.
-29 C.F.R. § 778.217.
-Thus, employers should ensure that non-exempt employees provide documentation when seeking reimbursement for work-related travel and temporary living expenses.
+Employers should ensure that non-exempt employees provide documentation when seeking reimbursement for work-related travel and temporary living expenses.

 Different Pay Rates.
 With respect to employees who receive different pay rates for different types of work, the federal wage and hour regulations provide two permissible methods of calculating the regular rate for overtime purposes.
 The usual method is to use the weighted average of the two rates to determine the regular rate.
-29 C.F.R. § 778.115.

 The other method is to calculate overtime on the basis of the regular rate for the type of work being performed during the overtime hours.
-29 C.F.R.

-§ 778.419.
 Employers may use this second method to calculate the regular rate only by prior agreement with the employee.
-Id.